Footpath gives way at Birkenhead slip site

 A second slip on November 28 sent a drilling machine and more debris tumbling into the reserve.

+An Auckland Transport spokesman earlier told the Herald that early conclusions indicated that the slip occurred as a result of poor quality fill which was exacerbated by the heavy rainfall.

-After powerful winds and torrential rain in the past 24 hours, a footpath gave way about 4.30pm yesterday, and debris had moved downwards about 1m.
+Further powerful winds and torrential rain in the past 24 hours have added to the destruction, causing a footpath to give way about 4.30pm yesterday, and debris to move downwards about 1m.

 Auckland Council's geotechnical and geological practice lead Ross Roberts said the council was monitoring movement at the slip 24/7.